sindresorhus/normalize-url/readme.md

 Default: `true`

 Remove trailing slash.<br>
-**Note**: trailing slash is always removed if the url doesn't have a pathname.
+**Note:** trailing slash is always removed if the url doesn't have a pathname.

 ```js
 normalizeUrl('http://sindresorhus.com/redirect/');